FA6006 - Professional Practice 2: Fine Art (2022/23)

 Completion and pass (120 credits) of previous level.

 At the beginning of the module, its aims, key concepts and milestones will be outlined to all students.
-There will then be teamwork sessions and guided independent study on the organisation of tools, equipment, materials, space and human resources for an art exhibition in a public space (LO2).
+There will then be teamwork sessions and guided independent study on the development of an artist’s statement (Learning Outcome 1, 2).
+Several sessions will be dedicated to the use of different strategies to reach an audience for own work (Learning Outcome 3).
+There will sessions dedicated to understanding how to produce different types of professional artistic proposals (Learning Outcome 4)

 Balance of independent study and scheduled teaching activity